How do we ask and answer essential questions about nature and human society?

-In earlier times, almost all events in nature were attributed to divine beings or a godlike force.
+In earlier times, events in nature were often attributed to divine beings or a godlike force.
 The existing social order that governed the relations between people was explained as part of the same natural order.
 Things were as the gods or god wanted them to be.
 While this message may have been beneficial for the ruling classes whose clergy preached that the division between the haves and have-nots was god’s will, mystical and impalpable concepts don’t shed any scientific light on human existence or why things actually happen.

 Marxism is the science of revolutionary social, economic and political change.
 As with any science, the theory behind it—the formulas and calculations used to form scientific conclusions—is important to understand.
 Dialectical materialism is the theoretical foundation of Marxism.